Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

 \section{Introduction}

-The recent LIGO detection GW150914 poses a dramatic opening to a whole new window to the Universe \citep{LIG16}.
-Together with the upcoming commissioning of Virgo and KAGRA, we will now be in a position to pursue observations well beyond the limits of electromagnetic radiation, neutrinos and (ultra-)high-energy cosmic rays.
-As broadband detectors covering 30 - 2000 kHz, LIGO-Virgo and KAGRA offer unprecedented power of discovery relevant to an exceptionally broad class of astrophysical sources \citep{sat09, cut02}.
-While the black hole merger event GW150914 was unexpected and left no conclusive signature in the electromagnetic spectrum \citep{kal17}, it nevertheless offered new results of direct astronomical interest with estimates of mass and spin of the black hole progenitor,
+The breakthrough LIGO detection GW150914 opens a new window to the Universe \citep{LIG16} beyond electromagnetic radiation, neutrinos and (ultra-)high-energy cosmic rays.
+As broadband detectors covering 30 - 2000 kHz, LIGO-Virgo and KAGRA \citep{aku19} promise to probe an exceptionally broad class of astrophysical sources \citep{sat09, cut02}.
+While the black hole merger event GW150914 left no conclusive signature in the electromagnetic spectrum \citep{kal17}, it offers new results of direct astronomical interest with estimates of mass and spin in the progenitor binary,

-that run counter to familiar observations on stellar mass black holes in X-ray binaries in the Milky Way.
-The inferred high mass $M_i$ of the black holes may originate from core-collapse of Population III stars \citep{kin14,ina17} and their slow dimensionless spin $a_i/M_i$ may indicate a process of spin down soon after birth such events \citep{van17a}.
+that are surprising given the more familiar observations on stellar mass black holes in X-ray binaries in the Milky Way.
+The inferred high mass $M_i$ of the black holes may originate from core-collapse of Population III stars \citep{kin14,ina17} and their modest dimensionless spin $a_i/M_i$ may result from classical isolated binary evolution \citep{qin19} except for those that are remnants of powering supernovae \citep[][]{van17a}.

-Gravitational radiation has long since been known to be important in binary evolution of compact stars, as may be seen by long time observations of binary evolution in the electromagnetic spectrum \citep{ver97}.
-Notable examples are Hulse-Taylor pulsar PSR B1913+16 \citep{tay89,tay94,wei10}, the double pulsar PSR J0737-3039 \citep{lyn04}, and ultra-short period cataclysmic variables with He mass transfer from a degenerate dwarf directly onto a companion (low mass) white dwarf \citep{sma67,pac67,fau71,fau72,nel05,pos06,bil06}.
-For instance, AM CVn ES Cet ($d\simeq 350$ pc) has an orbital period of about 10 min, a mass ratio $q\simeq 0.094$ of the binary with a white dwarf of mass $M\simeq0.7M_\odot$ and a luminosity $L_{EM}\simeq 10^{34}$ erg s$^{-1}$ \citep{wou03,esp05}.
-Its gravitational wave-to-electromagnetic luminosity satisfies $L_{GW}/L_{EM}\simeq0.3$.
-At an orbital period of about 5 min, current data on RX J0806 \citep{bil06} suggest that it conceivably satisfies
+Gravitational radiation has long since been observed in long time observations of binary evolution in the electromagnetic spectrum \citep{ver97}, notably in the Hulse-Taylor pulsar PSR B1913+16 \citep{tay89,tay94,wei10}, the double pulsar PSR J0737-3039 \citep{lyn04}, and ultra-short period cataclysmic variables with He mass transfer from a degenerate dwarf directly onto a companion (low mass) white dwarf \citep{sma67,pac67,fau71,fau72,nel05,pos06,bil06}.
+The AM CVn source ES Cet ($d\simeq 350$ pc), for instance, has an orbital period of about 10 min, a mass ratio $q\simeq 0.094$ of the binary with a white dwarf of mass $M\simeq0.7M_\odot$ and a luminosity $L_{EM}\simeq 10^{34}$ erg s$^{-1}$ \citep{wou03,esp05}, whose expected gravitational wave-to-electromagnetic luminosity ratio satisfies $L_{gw}/L_{EM}\simeq0.3$.
+At an orbital period of about 5 min, current data on the AM CVn source RX J0806 \citep{bil06} suggest

-These exceptional cases, therefore, demonstrate genuinely relativistic evolution that ultimately terminates in a binary merger.
-GW150914 is the most extreme example to-date.
-In terms of the unit of luminosity
+indicative of relativistic evolution that ultimately terminates in a binary merger.